14 kilometres,Ming brick,still standing.

 The Terracotta Warriors

 Forty minutes east.
-The warriors in the morning, the wall at dusk, our most-asked-for Xi'an day.
+The warriors at dawn, the wall at dusk: our most-asked-for Xi'an day.

 Read this experience